tolland/python-meekstv/README.md

 ## File format

 The [BLT file](https://www.opavote.com/help/overview#blt-file-format) contains the data on the number/names of candidates, the number of seats being contested, and each individual (anonymized) vote.
+It is used by services like [OpaVote](https://www.opavote.com/).
 From this data the result of the election can be reconstructed.

 The file format looks like
 this;